junqing-zhang/junqing-zhang.github.io/rffi/rffi-tutorial.md

 2. [Tensorflow, Towards Scalable and Channel-Robust Radio Frequency Fingerprint Identification for LoRa](https://github.com/gxhen/LoRa_RFFI){:target="_blank"}

+### Note
+It is not necessary to use the same programming language for the signal collection and deep learning.
+You can use the Matlab toolbox for signal collection and save the dataset to the PC.
+Then you can use Python for deep learning.

 # General Procedures

 With the above preparations, we can build a basic RFFI system.
 Please do follow the instructions below step by step:
 1. Program to make the development board to start transmitting packets.
-You can confirm this by using Wireshark or using another development board as the receiver.
-For Wi-Fi and Bluetooth applications, you can even use your mobile phone.
 2. Write the signal collection program to capture the packets sent from development boards.
 3. Collect packets from all the DUTs, saving the IQ samples as the training/test datasets.
 4. Design a neural network and train it with the collected training data.
 5. Test the neural network with the collected test data.
-The classification problem is usually evaluted by overall accuracy and confusion matrix.
+The classification problem is usually evaluated by overall accuracy and confusion matrix.

 # Public Datasets
 There are also several public datasets made available for RFFI research.
 Check [this link](https://junqing-zhang.github.io/rffi/rffi-dataset/){:target="_blank"} for more information.
-If you decide use public dataset, then you won't need any hardware platforms.
+If you decide use public dataset, then you won't need any hardware platforms (You will still need a PC, though).

 # Recommended Readings